-Section 30, ¶1-Having been led to repentance toward God and faith in the Lord Jesus Christ as our Saviour, we now, in the presence of God, angels, and this assembly, most solemnly and joyfully enter into this covenant with one another as one body in Christ,
+Section 30, ¶1.
+Having been led to repentance toward God and faith in the Lord Jesus Christ as our Saviour, we now, in the presence of God, angels, and this assembly, most solemnly and joyfully enter into this covenant with one another as one body in Christ.

-WE PROMISE, BY THE AID OF THE HOLY GHOST:
+WE PROMISE BY THE AID OF THE HOLY GHOST-

-¶2-To shun the paths of sin and to walk in the ways of righteousness and true holiness all the days of our lives.

-¶3-Not to forsake the assembling of ourselves together, as the manner of some is, but exhorting one another, and so much the more as we see the day approaching.

-¶4-To strive together for the advancement of His kingdom and for the mutual upbuilding of the saints in holiness, knowledge and comfort; to walk together in Christian love and watchfulness, giving and receiving admonition with meekness and affection; to remember each other in prayer; to aid each other in sickness and distress; to cultivate Christian sympathy in feeling and courtesy in speech.

-¶5-To contribute liberally and cheerfully to the support of the ministry, the expenses of the church, the spread of the gospel throughout the nations of the earth, and the relief of the poor.

-¶6-To maintain family and secret devotions.

-¶7-To endeavor to bring our children early to a saving knowledge of Christ, and to give them a guarded Christian education.

-¶8-To walk circumspectly in the world; to be just in our dealings; to be faithful in our engagements; to abstain from contracting debts without due care to discharge them.

-¶9-To avoid all tattling, backbiting, evilspeaking, and unprof.table and frivolous conversation, and to be exemplary in our deportment.

-¶10-To abstain from the sale and use of intoxicating liquors, tobacco and other harmful drugs in all forms.

-¶11-To avoid worldly amusement, such as dances, shows, theatres, horse races, promiscuous bathing, and all games and places where gambling is indulged in.

-¶12-To shun and have no association with nor membership in secret societies and lodges which are oath-bound (2 Cor.
-6:14-17).

-¶13-To dress according to 1 Peter 3:3, 4: "Whose adorning let it not be that outward adorning of plaiting the hair, and wearing of gold, or putting on of apparel; but let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit which is, in the sight of God, of great price."
+- (1) To shun the paths of sin and to walk in the ways of righteousness and true holiness all the days of our lives. - (2) Not to forsake the assembling of ourselves together, as the manner of some is, but exhorting one another, and so much the more as we see the day approaching. - (3) To strive together for the advancement of his kingdom and for the mutual upbuilding of the saints in holiness, knowledge, and comfort; to walk together in Christian love and watchfulness, giving and receiving admonition with meckness and affection; to remember each other in prayer; to aid each other in sickness and distress; to cultivate Christian sympathy in feeling and courtesy in speech. - (4) To contribute liberally and cheerfully to the support of the ministry, the expenses of the church, the spread of the gospel throughout the nations of the earth, and the relief of the poor. - (5) To maintain family and secret devotions. - (6) To endeavor to bring our children early to a saving knowledge of Christ, and to give them a guarded Christian education. - (7) To walk circumspectly in the world; to be just in our dealings; to be faithful in our engagements; to abstain from contracting debts without due care to discharge them. - (8) To avoid all tattling, backbiting, evilspeaking, and unprofitable and frivolous conversation, and to be exemplary in our deportment. - (9) To abstain from the sale and use of intoxicating liquors, tobacco, and other harmful drugs in all forms. - (10) To avoid worldly amusement, such as dances, shows, theatres, horse races, promiscuous bathing, and all games and places where gambling is indulged in. - (11) To shun and have no association with nor membership in secret societies and lodges which are oath-bound (2 Cor.
+6: 14-17). - (12) To dress according to I Peter 3: 3, 4: "Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; but let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price."

 And according to 1 Tim.
-2:9-10: "In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; but (which becometh women professing godliness) with good works."
+2: 9-10: "In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; but (which becometh women professing godliness) with good works."

-¶14-To remember the Sabbath day to keep it holy by doing no worldly business therein, such as buying and selling; and by avoiding all other occupations, pleasures, or traveling which can not be consistently engaged in with an eye single to God's glory.

-¶15-To be mindful of all the rules of our Saviour.
+- (13) To remember the Sabbath day to keep it holy by doing no worldly business therein, such as buying and selling; and by avoiding all other occupations, pleasures, or traveling which can not be consistently engaged in with an eye single to God's glory. - (14) To be mindful of all the rules of our Saviour.